arcan1s/ahriman/docs/configuration.rst

 * ``unix_socket`` - path to the listening unix socket, string, optional.
 If set, server will create the socket on the specified address which can (and will) be used by application.
 Note, that unlike usual host/port configuration, unix socket allows to perform requests without authorization.
 * ``unix_socket_unsafe`` - set unsafe (o+w) permissions to unix socket, boolean, optional, default ``yes``.
 This option is enabled by default, because it is supposed that unix socket is created in safe environment (only web service is supposed to be used in unsafe), but it can be disabled by configuration.
 * ``username`` - username to authorize in web service in order to update service status, string, required in case if authorization enabled.
+* ``wait_timeout`` - wait timeout in seconds, maximum amount of time to be waited before lock will be free, int, optional.

 ``keyring`` group
 --------------------